BreFranca/front-end-test-netshoes/README.md

 ## Getting Started
 Install dependences of the project. <br />
-Runs the app in the development mode.<br />
+Runs the app and server in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 <br />
 Open [http://localhost:8000/api/](http://localhost:8000/api/) to view API in the browser.